codeforIATI/codeforiati.github.io/_posts/2020-08-17-iati-status.md

 title: A status dashboard for IATI services
 comments: true
 author: andy
 excerpt: Sometimes, web services break.
-They stop working.
-For all sorts of reasons.
-This code runs automated tests on various IATI services, to check they are performing as expected.
+When that happens, it’s helpful to be made aware as soon as possible.
 image: /assets/img/posts/screenshot-status.png
 imageCaption: Screenshot of the status dashboard
 imageURL: "https://status.codeforiati.org"